 If there’s one thing we’re the experts on, it’s Ratings and Reviews.
 Which is why we’ve literally written the (digital) book on it.

-We have created this Guide to enable you to optimize your Ratings and Reviews strategy for 2022.
-It’s full of practical steps you can apply today, all through the lens of what we know – through our own extensive data – consumers are looking for right now.
+We have created this Guide to enable you to optimize your Ratings and Reviews strategy for 2023.
+It’s rammed full of practical steps you can apply today, all through the lens of what we know – through our own extensive data – consumers are looking for right now.

 Ratings and reviews allow customers to share their experience with a product or service, and give it an overall star rating.

 Shoppers rely on this content to make more informed purchase decisions.
-In fact, ratings and reviews became the top factor impacting purchase decisions over the past year, surpassing price, free shipping, brand, and recommendations from family and friends.
+In 2021, ratings and reviews were defined by consumers as the top factor impacting purchase decisions over the past year, surpassing price, free shipping, brand, and recommendations from family and friends.

 Ratings & Reviews Have Always Been Important.
-They’ve Become Even More Important in 2022
+They’ve Become Even More Important.

-This trend of the growing importance of Ratings and Reviews is highlighted in various different research projects we have completed over the past year.
+This trend of the growing importance of Ratings and Reviews is highlighted in various different research projects we have completed in recent times.

 There has been much discussion about how customer journeys are no longer linear, involving multiple touchpoints across different channels.